 8.4 Where a PC Holder is granted a new PC, has their PC withdrawn or resigns their PC during the course of a CPD Period, these additional requirements will apply on a pro-rata basis using the dates from when their PC is effective (if granted) or no longer in place (if withdrawn or resigned).
 Those dates can be confirmed by the Membership Team if there is any uncertainty.

+8.5 PC holders who are on maternity, paternity, shared parental leave or adoption leave, or suffer from an illness and who are away from work are exempt from the additional CPD requirement for the duration of that absence.
+They should refer to the CPD Scheme Absence from Work Policy and notify the Membership Team of their circumstances.

-8.5 PC holders who are absent from work for more than three executive months may apply for an exemption to the CPD requirement of the PC Scheme.
+8.6 PC holders who are away from work for any other reason, for a period of no less than five weeks, may apply for an exemption from the additional CPD requirement.
+PC holders should complete the Application for Non-Practising Status.

-8.6 PC holders who are granted an exemption must complete 1.25 hours of CPD activities described at 8.2, for each whole month worked.
+8.7 PC holders who are granted an exemption under 8.5 and 8.6 must complete CPD activities described at 8.2, on a pro rata basis according to the number of weeks worked during the CPD period 1 September – 31 August.

-8.7 PC Holders included in the IFoA’s QAS CPD Scheme for outcomes based CPD are exempt from the additional requirements set out in paragraphs 8.1 to 8.4 above.
+8.8 PC Holders included in the IFoA’s QAS CPD Scheme for outcomes based CPD are exempt from the additional requirements set out in paragraphs 8.1 to 8.4 above.
 Such PC Holders must follow the terms of their employer’s policies and procedures in relation to the QAS CPD Scheme.